Labernator/Mordheim/Mordheim2024/readme.md

 ## Hero wounds

 Marius: it feels strange that most heroes only have 1 wound.
 I like the necromunda heroes with at least 2.
 Maybe we can modify something here (+1 Wound for all heros on creation for another 30gc or something like this)
 Philipp: Wenn alle Helden +1 Wunde erhalten, kann man die Kosten auch beibehalten oder?
+Stefan: Man könnte die +1W Optional machen für 20-30GC.
+Dann hat man die Option immer noch günstige Youngbloods anzuheuern, falls man das möchte.

 ## Mutiny in Marienburg